-Cross-platform frameworks have sped up mobile app development processes and reducing costs.
+Cross-platform frameworks have speed up mobile app development processes and reducing costs.
 From startups to established multi-million companies, mobile apps are proved highly beneficial.
-What is more, mobile apps help businesses in a wide variety of ways and also provide convenience for users.
+What are more, mobile apps help businesses in a wide variety of ways and also provide convenience for users.

 Why are Businesses Investing in Mobile Applications?